-typethe attribute typepValuepointer to the value of the attributeulValueLenlength in bytes of the value and searching for objects.
+If an attribute has no value, then ulValueLen = 0, and the value of pValue is irrelevant.
+An array of CK_ATTRIBUTEs is called a "template" and is used for creating, manipulating and searching for objects.
 The order of the attributes in a template never matters, even if the template contains vendor-specific attributes.
 Note that pValue is a "void" pointer, facilitating the passing of arbitrary values.
 Both the application and Cryptoki library must ensure that the pointer can be safely cast to the expected type (i.e., without word-alignment errors).